PatrickMaiyer/Portapack_Wiki/Settings.md

 2. Enable/disable the Antenna Bias voltage.  (it can be activated / deactivated by top title bar (DC bias icon) : green icon means activated, or thought that radio menu (check-box) .
 If enabled, ensure that all devices attached to the antenna connector can accept a DC bias voltage.

+3. Enable/disable the External TCXO Clock input. (it can be activated / deactivated by that radio menu (check-box).
+      Sometimes, in low battery charge voltage, or other low output TCXO voltage amplitude , we may have some boot problems with that external TCXO signal and in that case, we may want to deactivate it.

 ## User Interface
 The UI interface  setting for the following can be Enabled (tick) or Disabled (x) or selected value for the backlight timeout: